-We will work across organisations, eNGOs, citizens groups and statutory bodies to ensure we can protect this resource for the mutual benefit of people and nature.
+We will work across organisations, environmental non-governmental organisations, citizens groups and statutory bodies to ensure we can protect this resource for the mutual benefit of people and nature.

 Water is the fountain of life, it is our most valuable resource and our most vulnerable.